Ritik-Jain1406/Content-based-movie-recommend-system/README.md

 ## Alert
-🔴 If you got page shows "there is no activity for longer time" then it shows a 'backup' button just click on it and website's start again.
+🔴 If you got page shows "there is no activity for longer time" then it shows a `backup` button just click on it and website's start again.